Every budding bassist needs to own a metronome, a tuner, a strap, a guitar stand and a music stand. Here are ones I'd suggest you consider...

 This is a decent music stand for less.
 This one won't hold heavy books, but any stand is better than no stand.

 If you don't have a lot of floor space for a guitar stand, hang your bass up on the wall.
 Make sure you use sturdy wall anchors or screw it into a stud.
-And, don't hang it too high on the wall in case it comes crashing down.
+And, don't hang it too high on the wall in case your bass gets knocked off and comes crashing down.
 (I speak from experience!)

 This bass strap runs a little cheaper.
 Again, go for width and padding.
 You don't need any distractions while you play, and you certainly don't need any excuses to put down your bass.